Something Green Gift Shop

 Star sand from Okinawa

-According to Japanese mythology, these stars of sand are descendants of the North Star and the constellation of the Southern Cross, which fell from the sky and landed in the sea of ââOkinawa.
-After the god of the sea sent a serpent to destroy them, their tiny skeletons were scattered along the shores.
+According to Japanese mythology, these sand stars are descendants of the North Star and the Southern Cross constellation, which fell from the sky and landed in the Okinawan sea.
+After the sea god sent a serpent to destroy them, their tiny skeletons were scattered along the beaches.
 Science confirms part of the myth â star sand is actually the fossilized remains of single-celled marine organisms, Foraminifera.

 Why you'll love it: